Marin Alsop

 - Ralph and Beth Johnston Muller Chair

 In 2021, Ms. Alsop assumed the title of music director laureate and OrchKids founder of the Baltimore Symphony Orchestra, which she continues to conduct each season.
 During her outstanding 14-year tenure as its music director, she led the orchestra on its first European tour in 13 years, released multiple award-winning recordings, and conducted more than two dozen world premieres, as well as founding OrchKids, its groundbreaking music education program for Baltimore’s most disadvantaged youth.
-In 2019, after seven years as music director, she became conductor of honour of Brazil’s São Paulo Symphony Orchestra, with which she continues to undertake major projects each season.
+In 2019, after seven years as music director, she became conductor of honor of Brazil’s São Paulo Symphony Orchestra, with which she continues to undertake major projects each season.
 Deeply committed to new music, she was music director of California’s Cabrillo Festival of Contemporary Music for 25 years, leading 174 premieres.

-The first and only conductor to receive a MacArthur Fellowship, Ms. Alsop has also been honored with the World Economic Forum’s Crystal Award.
-Among many other awards and academic positions, she served as both the 2021–22 Harman/Eisner Artist-in-Residence of the Aspen Institute Arts Program and 2020 artist-in-residence at Vienna’s University of Music and Performing Arts; is director of graduate conducting at the Johns Hopkins University’s Peabody Institute; and holds Honorary Doctorates from Yale University and the Juilliard School.
-To promote and nurture the careers of her fellow female conductors, she founded the Taki Concordia Conducting Fellowship in 2002, which was renamed in her honor as the Taki Alsop Conducting Fellowship in 2020.
-The Conductor, a documentary about her life, debuted at New York’s 2021 Tribeca Film Festival and has subsequently been broadcast on PBS television, screened at festivals and in theaters nationwide, nominated for the 2023 Emmy Award for Best Arts and Culture Documentary, and recognized with the Naples International Film Festival’s 2021 Focus on the Arts Award.
+To promote and nurture the careers of her fellow women conductors, Ms. Alsop founded the Taki Alsop Conducting Fellowship in 2002.
+The Conductor, a feature documentary about her life, debuted at New York’s 2021 Tribeca Film Festival and has subsequently been broadcast on PBS television and screened at festivals and in theaters nationwide.
+It was nominated for the 2023 Emmy for Best Arts and Culture Documentary and recognized with the Naples International Film Festival’s 2021 Focus on the Arts Award.